locationtech/geomesa/docs/user/examples.rst

 ========

-This chapter provides hands-on examples of some common tasks in GeoMesa, including managing registered feature types in a data store, ingesting data, and exporting data in a variety of formats.
+This chapter provides hands-on examples of some common tasks in GeoMesa, including the management of registered feature types in a data store, ingest of data, and export of data in a variety of formats.

 Feature Type Management
 -----------------------